korniko98/pivot-atlas/docs/artifacts/sample.md

 ####:octicons-arrow-right-24: Samples with overlapping behavior

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In pretium libero libero, at rutrum libero finibus id.
 In sit amet maximus dui, sed rhoncus lectus.
 Donec a neque facilisis lacus vestibulum convallis eu et nibh.
 Vivamus non viverra sapien.
 Cras scelerisque sem eget sem luctus pulvinar.

+---

+### Source Code

+####:octicons-arrow-right-24: Code which compiles to it

+If a threat actor is using an open-source tool that isn't unique to their own operations, its source code is likely to be available in a code repository.

+Conversely, source code for proprietary tools can be found on attacker-controlled machines, and is sometimes published online as a result of hack-and-leak operations oconducted against the threat actor, or following internal disputes within threat actor groups.

 [^1]: [#StopRansomware: Black Basta](https://www.cisa.gov/news-events/cybersecurity-advisories/aa24-131a)